 As well as having preventative measures in place, a key element of a risk-based approach to AML is flagging any suspicious activity, as claiming ignorance is not an excuse and the sanctions for failing to comply can be severe.

 Red Flag Alert Can Help

 Luckily, Red Flag Alert’s AML service can help.
-It offers a full range of risk level checking with unbeatable match rates, Know Your Client (KYC) and AML solutions, enhanced due diligence and much more.
+It offers a full range of risk level checking with unbeatable match rates, AML KYC solutions, enhanced due diligence and much more.
 It’s an instant, secure and cost-effective way to make sure you’re taking a risk-based approach to AML and meeting your obligations.

-For more information on how Red Flag Alert can help you navigate AML regulations and provide peace of mind that your business will remain compliant, get in touch with Richard West on firstname.lastname@example.org or 0344 412 6699.
+For more information on how Red Flag Alert can help you navigate AML regulations and provide peace of mind that your business will remain compliant, get in touch with the team on 0344 412 6699.